Bind a role to an authentication scheme

 Prevent unintentional role assignment when a group name or user name is found in multiple schemes.

-permission on a scheme, the role can only be applied to users who authenticated against that scheme.
+When a role has execute permission on a scheme, the role can only be applied to users who authenticated against that scheme.

-] and REVOKE
+include::ROOT:partial$grant-role.adoc[GRANT] and REVOKE commands:

 -